Matteo Luciani was born and raised in Rome in November 1988.

 In 2017 he published his book “Errant Keepers.
 Men and wolves in comparison” (Pandion edition) and presented it all over Italy in historical museums (in Rome, Venice, Turin, Florence, Trento etc.), National Parks, cultural organizations, universities, on national radio stations and on Rai Tre (“GEO&GEO”) and Rai Cultura television channels.

-Since 2019 he is an AIGAE Environmental Guide.
-He is responsible for environmental dissemination and education, in cooperation with tour operators and authorities in this area.
+Environmental and hiking guide, he is responsible for environmental dissemination and education, in cooperation with tour operators and authorities in this area.
+In 2019 he releases is second book The craftsman universe.
+The way of the man published by Arbor Sapientiae.